-Please note that you must complete a separate (not currently available) in addition to your UCAS application to apply for this course.
+Please note that you must complete a separate Graduate Course in Medicine application form in addition to your UCAS application to apply for this course.
 Application for 2015 entry can be submitted from 1 September 2014.
-The deadline for recieipt of both your UCAS and Graduate Course in Medicine applications is 15 October 2014.
+The deadline to email your Graduate Course in Medicine application is 22 October 2014.
+The deadline for receipt of your UCAS application is 15 October 2014.

 If you are eligible to apply for the Graduate Course in Medicine (A101) you may also apply for the standard Medicine course (A100).
 This is the only instance when it is possible to apply to more than one course at the University.
 However, if you choose to do so you must apply to the same College for both courses (ie Lucy Cavendish or Wolfson).

 * International graduates may apply for the Standard Course, A100, as an affiliated student.
 Places are limited.